GunioRobot/OSync/index.markdown

         "items": [
             {
                 "updatedDate": "2009-08-05T11:17Z",
-                "body": "We lauched oSync today! we had a big party and it was all kinds of fun.
+                "body": "We lauched OSync today! we had a big party and it was all kinds of fun.
 I hope you like it!", "id": "fd8e3a0e-5786-4583-9baa-bb65537eed70",
-                "title": "oSync Launched!",
+                "title": "OSync Launched!",
                 "author": {
                     "email": "ray.slakinski@gmail.com",
                     "name": "Ray Slakinski",